tayganr/purviewlab/modules/module10.md

    ![](../images/module10/10.30-delete-term-204.png)

- 3. Navigate to **Purview Studio > Manage Glossary** and write in the search bar the name of your deleted term to check this is no longer in your glossary:
+ 3. Navigate to the **Microsoft Purview Governance Portal > Manage Glossary** and write in the search bar the name of your deleted term to check this is no longer in your glossary:

  ![](../images/module10/10.31-delete-term-studio.png)